weiliangc3/stubbah/README.md

 - Folder loaded as an option?
 - Export just the server as something?
 - Better documentation? lol pie in the sky.
+- Test. hahahah.
+I mean I really should but also